wendyyng/wendyyng/README.md

 -->

 <div align="justify">
+  Hi, I am Wendy Ng, a full-stack developer based in Vancouver BC, Canada.
 I really love the 'aha' moments in programming and am passionate about making efficient, beautiful and user-friendly web applications.

 <!--  Feel free to connect with me on LinkedIn! -->